threewisemonkeys-as/cai/debug_gym_bundle/README.md

 - Adjust images, output locations, or worker counts in the `run` section.
 - Set `validation_timeout` (seconds) inside the `run` section to override the default SWE-smith validation timeout (leave unset to use the library default).
+- Specify `max_fail_fraction` (0–1] in the `run` section to control how large a regression we accept.
+The pipeline rejects validation reports where more than that fraction of evaluated tests flip to failing; this field is required.
 - Provide a different instruction file by updating `environment.instructions_file`.
 - Override the agent system prompt by editing `agent.system_prompt_file` or supplying an inline `agent.system_prompt` value.